Michael van Gerwen: 2013: First world final, Premier League champion

 In the 2013 Premier League, Van Gerwen became the first player other than Phil Taylor to finish top of the league after Taylor had done it in all eight previous stagings of the event.
 He won 11, drew two and lost three of his 16 games, averaging over 100 in nine of them.
 He beat James Wade 8–4 in the semi-finals to face Taylor in the final.
 Van Gerwen was 2–5 down but then won five unanswered legs before Taylor stopped the rot by taking out a finish of 65.
 In the next leg, Van Gerwen declined a dart at the bull when on a finish of 87 to set up 32, but Taylor stepped in to finish 160 to level the match at 7–7.
 However, Van Gerwen began the 15th leg with a 180 and won two consecutive legs to move within one game of the title.
 He missed two darts at double eight to win 10–7, but with Taylor leaving 40 after 12 darts in the next, Van Gerwen finished 132 on the bull to become only the fourth player to win the Premier League.

-Van Gerwen's play continued as he won the European Darts Open in Düsseldorf, Germany, saving his best performance for the final where he beat Simon Whitlock 6–2 with an average of 106.68.
+Van Gerwen's form continued as he won the European Darts Open in Düsseldorf, Germany, saving his best performance for the final where he beat Simon Whitlock 6–2 with an average of 106.68.
 Another title followed less than a week later as he won the non-ranking Dubai Darts Masters, taking out finishes of 170 and 164 during an 11–7 triumph over Raymond van Barneveld in the final.
 His 10th tournament win came in June at the Austrian Darts Open by beating Mervyn King 6–3 in the final.
-It was Van Gerwen's fifth title in a row and he was on a run of 24 unbeaten games.
+It was Van Gerwen's fifth title in a row and extended his unbeaten run to 24 matches.
 He was the number one seed for the UK Open having earned £35,600 in the eight qualifying events, just over £25,000 ahead of Robert Thornton in second place.
 Van Gerwen stretched his unbeaten streak to 27 games before he met Taylor in the quarter-finals.
 Van Gerwen did not quite produce his best game as he was beaten 7–10.